-Applicants must complete a Personal Declaration and HUD 92006 and provide required verifications/documents for final eligibility determination.
+Applicants must complete a Personal Declaration and HUD 92006, Supplement to Application for Federally Assisted Housing, and provide required verifications/documents for final eligibility determination.
 Household composition may not be changed, during eligibility determination, only to qualify for eligibility or a preference.